ejholmes/walk/man/walk.1.md

     The name of the target to build (e.g. `hello.o`).

 It's up to the `Walkfile` to determine what dependencies the target has, and how to execute it.

-In general, it's good practice to make the Walkfile delegate to some named executables in a `.walk` directory, like this:
+It's generally a good practice to make the Walkfile return an error if it doesn't know how to build a target, to prevent typos in targets.

     #!/bin/bash

+    phase=$1
+    target=$2

-    case $2 in
+    case $target in
-      all|test|clean) exec ./.walk/$2 $@ ;;
-    end
+      *) >&2 echo "No rule for target \"$target\"" && exit 1 ;;
+    esac

 ## PHASES